Cones of special cycles of codimension 2 on orthogonal Shimura varieties: Introduction

 \subsection{Acknowledgments}

 We are grateful to Martin Möller for suggesting this project and for his encouragement.
 His office door was always open for discussions.
-We would like to thank also Siegfried Böcherer, Jan Bruinier, Jolanta Marzec, Martin Raum and Brandon Williams, for useful conversations and/or emails they shared with us.
+We would like to thank also Siegfried Böcherer, Jan Bruinier, Jolanta Marzec, Martin Raum and Brandon Williams for useful conversations and/or emails they shared with us, as well as the anonymous referee for a thorough report and helpful suggestions.
 This work is a result of our PhD~\cite{zufthesis}, which was founded by the LOEWE research unit ``Uniformized Structures in Arithmetic and Geometry'', and by the Collaborative Research Centre TRR~326 ``Geometry and Arithmetic of Uniformized Structures'', project number~444845124.